 - find out how to get medical help, such as a local ambulance or doctor, at your destination

-- keep an up-to-date list of all your medication, including their names and doses in your purse or wallet, just in case you lose any of them
+- keep an up-to-date list of all your medicines, including their names and doses, in your purse or wallet just in case you lose any of them

 - take enough medicines to last you throughout your trip, plus a few extra days